Accern/docs/source/includes/data_overview/_data_coverage.md

 ##Data Coverage
+Brief elaboration on what kind of data and where it comes from.
+Table of average daily statistics regarding the data processing pipeline.

+**Types of Data -**

 Accern acquires information from many types of online sources.
-They include news articles, blog pieces, tweets, SEC filings, and more.

-###Types of Data

 * Public News Websites
 * Public Blogs